lukewilliamboswell/roc-awesome/README.md

 - [Hasnep/bundle-roc-library](https://github.com/Hasnep/bundle-roc-library): A GitHub Action to bundle and release a Roc library
 - [benjamin-thomas/vscode-roc-lang-extension](https://github.com/benjamin-thomas/vscode-roc-lang-extension): This extension provides basic syntax highlighting for Roc
 - [vendrinc/roc-npm](https://github.com/vendrinc/roc-npm/): NPM package to install the roc CLI and makes it available via npx roc-lang
+- [lukewilliamboswell/roc-cgi-server](https://github.com/lukewilliamboswell/roc-cgi-server): An experiment to use Roc Basic-CLI apps to make a CGI Web Server